brianreworded/data-and-decision-making-demo/README.md

 # Data and Decision Making Demo

 A demo using [Streamlit](https://streamlit.io) to showcase potential impact of variable selection and consideration of data.
-Designed for a presentation for students
+Designed for a presentation for students to help understand importance/relevance of data selection, and to highlight cool tools for them to use like Streamlit.

 Check out the live URL at: [https://data-and-decision-making-demo.streamlit.app](https://data-and-decision-making-demo.streamlit.app)

-Data extracted from:
+Data extracted and manipulated from:

 Howe, P. D., Mildenberger, M., Marlon, J. R., & Leiserowitz, A. (2015).
 Geographic variation in opinions on climate change at state and local scales in the USA.
 Nature Climate Change,